-Steven Cohen is a licensed graduate social worker with experience in trauma treatment, school-based social work, and incorporating art into therapy, among other topics.
+Steven Cohen holds a Master’s degree in Social Work (MSW).
 He is a passionate advocate in support of disenfranchised people, especially those living at the intersection of multiple forms of oppression.
-He values extending a warm, empathetic curiosity towards oneself, others, and the world, a commitment that is evident in both his teaching and counseling.
+He values extending a warm, empathetic curiosity towards oneself, others, and the world.

 AM-4: Not Your Great-Grandparents’ Judaism: Four Ways We Don’t Believe What Our Ancestors Believed